alan-xavier-16/tree_data_structures/README.md

 ### Complete Binary Tree

-A complete binary tree is A binary tree where all the levels are completely full, except possibly the deepest level, which can have nodes that have either one left child or can be completely full.
+A complete binary tree is a binary tree where all the levels are completely full, except possibly the deepest level, which can have nodes that have either one left child or can be completely full.

 It is similar to a full binary tree, except: